When and Why to Repair Your Wood Fence

 Repair or Replace?

 When making the decision as to whether to repair or replace wood fencing, make sure that the fence’s structural integrity has not been compromised.
 There is no point in patching a fence that is likely to collapse anyway.
-Consult a professional fencing contractor for expert solutions.
+Consult a local fence company nearby for expert solutions.

 Laura Firszt writes for networx.com.